 - All actions and events need to be completed and reported on within 2-3 months of receiving the grant

 - Recipients will report back on the use of the funds and will share lessons learned with fellow scientists through avenues such as guest blog posts, online trainings, or other platforms

-- All recipients will remain an active member of the UCS Science Network for 2 years (An active member is one who has taken an action online or offline within the last year or attended a training or event, and has not opted out from UCS Science Network emails.)
+- All recipients will remain an active member of the UCS Science Network for 2 years (An active member is one who has taken an action within the last year, attended a training or event, and has not opted out from UCS Science Network emails.)

 How to apply: